-43 The European Commission's endorsement of the contracts is not necessary in certain cases, which are specified in this practical guide or in the practical guide to procedures for Programme Estimates.
+42 The European Commission's endorsement of the contracts is not necessary in certain cases, which are specified in this practical guide or in the practical guide to procedures for Programme Estimates.

 In general, participation in procurement procedures, grant procedures and other award procedures is open to all natural persons who are nationals of, and all legal persons who are effectively established in a Member State of the European Union or in a country eligible for the respective external financing instrument under which the specific project is financed.
+Participation is also open to international organisations.
 For each external financing instrument, specific rules on nationality and origin may apply.

-For the general budget of the EU, the eligibility rules for participation in public procurement, grant (including procurement under grant contracts) and other award procedures are laid down in the Regulation (EU) No 236/2014 of the European Parliament and of the Council of 11 March 2014 laying down common rules and procedures for the implementation of the Union's instruments for financing external action (CIR)44.
+For the general budget of the EU, the eligibility rules for participation in public procurement, grant (including procurement under grant contracts) and other award procedures are laid down in the Regulation (EU) No 236/2014 of the European Parliament and of the Council of 11 March 2014 laying down common rules and procedures for the implementation of the Union's instruments for financing external action (CIR)43 as well as in the Financial Regulation.
 These eligibility rules differ depending on the external financing instrument under which the respective project or programme is to be financed:

-- Participation in procurement and grant procedures financed by the European Instrument for Democracy and Human Rights (EIDHR)45 and the Instrument contributing to Stability and Peace (IcSP)46 is fully untied47.

-- Participation in procurement and grant procedures financed by the Development Cooperation Instrument $(DCI)^{48}$, the European Neighbourhood Instrument $(ENI)^{49}$ and the Partnership Instrument $(PI)^{50}$ is open to all natural persons who are nationals of, and legal persons who are effectively established in:

-- Member States, beneficiaries established in Annex I to the Pre-Accession Instrument (IPA II) and contracting parties to the Agreement on the European Economic Area; - for the ENI, partner countries covered by the ENI and the Russian Federation under certain conditions; - developing countries that are in the list of Official Development Assistance (ODA) recipients, which are not members of the G20 group51, and Overseas Countries and Territories (OCTs);
+- Participation in procurement and grant procedures financed by the European Instrument for Democracy and Human Rights (EIDHR) and the Instrument contributing to Stability and Peace (IcSP) is fully untied45. - Participation in procurement and grant procedures financed by the Development Cooperation Instrument (DCI)46, the European Neighbourhood Instrument (ENI)47 and the Partnership Instrument (PI)48 is open to all natural persons who are nationals of, and legal persons who are effectively established in: - Member States, beneficiaries established in Annex I to the Pre-Accession Instrument (IPA II) and contracting parties to the Agreement on the European Economic Area; - for the ENI, partner countries covered by the ENI and the Russian Federation under certain conditions; - developing countries that are in the list of Official Development Assistance (ODA) recipients, which are not members of the G20 group49, and Overseas Countries and Territories (OCTs);